 Multiplying MUraw by the meter model’s multiplier number.

-Multiplying the result in (a) by 4.546 to convert from imperial gallons to litres, if the meter is a hot water meter read in imperial units.
+Multiplying the result in (a) by 4.546 to convert from imperial gallons to litres, if the meter is a hot water meter reading in imperial units.

 Calculate the litres (Ld_avg) by dividing L by Dprev.